 Your teeth play a vital role in your general well being.
 Our usual goal is to save your natural teeth at all costs.
 However, gum disease and periodontal disease weakens your teeth if proper cleaning and tooth brushing is not maintained.
 Teeth are held in position with the help of special natural fibers or ligaments.
 These periodontal ligaments surround your teeth from all sides and help in chewing and biting food.
 When gum disease starts, it can be stopped with the help of simple treatments.
 But if gum disease progresses and involves ligaments and lots of bone support around teeth, it is wiser to remove diseased teeth and place dental implants.

-Preventing Bone Loss is Necessary for Implants
+Preventing Bone Loss is Necessary for if you want dental Implants

+No bone and no implants.
+It is that simple.
 Healthy socket bone is of prime importance for getting successful dental implants as replacements for natural teeth.
 It is the socket bone which will cover the dental implant and hold it for life.
 It is the socket bone which will make a biological connection and grows inside the spaces around dental implants.
 No periodontal ligaments are present around dental implants.
 Socket bone preservation will ensure future success of dental implants and restoration of your smiles, eating, chewing, biting and all functions of teeth.
 If you lose this important bone, you may never be able to get implants.

 Should I Remove Teeth if I have periodontal disease?